 Lightly fry the potatoes and cauliflower.
 This step is optional but I highly recommend not to skip it.
 Frying them will help cook them perfectly without making it mushy.
 Also, adding little turmeric while frying helps give them a nice golden colour.

 Make sure the tomatoes and spices are cooked well before adding water and potatoes.
 The tomatoes should become soft and pulpy, and the oil should separate from it.

-Do not add the potato and cauliflower at the same time as the cooking time is different for both the vegetables.
+Do not add the potato and cauliflower at the same time as the cooking time is different for both vegetables.
 Add cauliflower when the potatoes are half done.

-Peas is optional and can be skipped.
+Peas are optional and can be skipped.

 You may choose to make this dish either dry or with gravy.
 Adjust the amount of water depending on your preference.